Chariael/Chariael.github.io/README.md

 Projects page (2 or more Project titles; Links to GitHub repositories; Project descriptions (1 - 5 sentences per project) Navigation Bar
-Video which gives overview of your work and skills; Uploaded to Youtube; Embedded in website; Length of 2 minutes or less Use of bootstrap, with evidence of import to GitHub pages page
+Video which gives overview of your work and skills; Uploaded to Youtube; Embedded in website; Length of 2 minutes or less Use of bootstrap, with evidence of import to GitHub pages page.</p>